simurgh9/simurgh9.github.io/raw/excerpt.md

 #  Excerpts, Quotes Etc.

 Here I plan on collecting excerpts, quotes and other texts I find interesting.

-## Geometry
+### Geometry
 Noli turbare circulos meos!

 ― Archimedes

-## Justice and Mercy
+### Favour
-Heaven goes by favor.
+Heaven goes by favour.
 If it went by merit, you would stay out and your dog would go in.

 ― Mark Twain

-## Logic
+### Logic
 Contrariwise,' continued Tweedledee, 'if it was so, it might be; and if it were so, it would be; but as it isn't, it ain't.
 That's logic.